bigdatagenomics/adam/docs/cli/actions.rst

       observations.
 If BQSR is run, this option should be passed, along with a path to a known variation database (e.g., `dbSNP <https://www.ncbi.nlm.nih.gov/projects/SNP/>`__).
+   -  ``-sampling_fraction``: The fraction of reads to sample when creating the recalibration table.
+Omitted by default.
+   -  ``-sampling_seed``: The seed to use when randomly sampling reads.
+Only used if ``-sampling_fraction`` is given.
+We do not set this parameter by default, which can lead to inconsistent results on a run-by-run basis due to randomization.
+If the sampling seed is set or sampling is omitted, then two runs will produce equivalent results.
+If this parameter is set to 0, then a seed will not be used.

 -  Indel realignment options: Indel realignment is run with the ``-realign_indels`` flag.
 Additionally, the Indel realignment engine